liyunqianggyn/Deep-Unsupervised-Image-Hashing/README.md

 ### Pretrained model

-You can download the kinetics pre-trained 3D models [here](https://github.com/kenshohara/3D-ResNets-PyTorch).
+You can download the kinetics pre-trained 3D models: ResNet-34  and ResNet-101 [here](https://github.com/kenshohara/3D-ResNets-PyTorch).

 ------